Roadrunners Weekly: December 23

 ON-THE-AIR:

-Roadrunners Happy Hour hosted by Adrian Denny 6-7 p.m. airs every Wednesday on Fox Sports 1450 with two special guests.
-Happy Hour will return after the holidays on Wednesday, January 8.
+Roadrunners Happy Hour hosted by Adrian Denny 6-7 p.m. returns next Wednesday (1/8) on Fox Sports 1450 with two special guests.

 Roadrunners Reports featuring Head Coach Jay Varady and select players continue Monday through Friday's on all Tucson iHeartRadio stations.